excerpt from “The Spirit Filled Believer’s” Daily Devotional

 Changes do not come easily to any of us.
 Especially to those in the church world.
 But change we must, because of the condition of the lost and needy world.
 The unsaved world is rushing downhill to eternity.
 It is going to take something drastic to catch their attention and stem the tide of this self-destructing society in which we live.
 To refuse to adapt to changing circumstances is to ignore the cries for help of a lost society.
 Being locked into our traditional ways of doing things could keep us from a readiness to respond to the calls for help that our lost world keeps sending forth.

 The verse for today says that if you and I will not change, it is because tradition means more to us that the reverential fear of the Lord.
 You and I have a lot of reasons for not changing, but our God wants us to trust Him completely for the future and allow Him to make any necessary adjustments.
 Such trust qualifies us for the capacity of reverentially fearing the Lord.”

 My favorite time of year is autumn.
 As I cast my gaze out onto the changing trees, the vibrant yellows, oranges and reds tickle my eyes, and ignite a rush of butterflies through my body.
 Breathing in the familiar smell of fall, I’m overcome by the exhilaration in the air.
 I become deeply aware that something has shifted, and amidst this transformation anything is possible.

 Christian’s are not perfect people, quite the opposite really.
 However when you have truly given your life to Jesus, you are given in return a brand new heart, and over time a transformation takes place.
-One that the those around us, can’t help but take notice of.
+One that those around us, can’t help but notice.

 When we go out into the world as ambassadors, after we have surrendered to this renovation, we light up as vibrantly as autumn trees on a hillside.
 Although people may not understand right away what it is about us that is different, upon investigation they come to realize that we are works of art, and it’s not us that they are being drawn to, but the Artist, as His glory shines through.